THEME: THE GOOD SHEPHERD – THE MODEL FOR PRIESTS AND RELIGIOUS

 READINGS: Acts 4:8-12/ 1 John 3:1-2/ John 10:11-18

 4th Sunday of Easter

-- Patient Love: Jesus looks for the one lost sheep among the 100 sheep (Luke 15:1-7).
-Consider how many times we sin and yet he constantly looks for us and brings us to the Father.
+- Patient Love: The shepherds showed patient love for strayed sheep.
+Similarly, Jesus looks for the one lost sheep among the 100 sheep (Luke 15:1-7).
+Consider how many times we sin and yet He constantly looks for us and brings us to the Father.